 - Are private parties involved in the project (e.g., for knowledge dissemination, as part of an industry collaboration), or is it a purely scientific project?

 - Are the results of the scientific research capable of commercial exploitation?
-If so, what product will be commercially exploited (e.g., the collected data, the results based on the data, a product developed based on the data)?
+If so, what product will be commercially exploited (e.g., the collected data, the results based on the data, or a product developed based on the data)?
 Who will be exploiting the results for commercial purposes (e.g., the research organization vs. potential corporate collaborators)?

 - Does any party have preferential access to the data, results, or derived product (e.g., an artificial intelligence algorithm trained on the data) of the research project?